MiriamPhiri1/Income-Classification-Analysis-pyspark/README.md

 # Income Classification using PySpark

 This project focuses on predicting an individual's income class based on demographic and socio-economic attributes using PySpark machine learning pipelines.
-The work was completed as part of postgraduate coursework in Data Science.

 ## Objective
 To classify individuals into income classes using demographic, educational, and employment-related features.